Train GraphicClick on the map to explore geographics

 View Profile

-For one moment I thought I was going to get through a broadgage post on IETs (Intercity Express Train) without the inevitable word appearing.
+For one moment I thought I was going to get through a broadgage post on IETs (Intercity Express Train - replacement for HSTs (manufactured by Hitachi in Kobe, Japan)) without the inevitable word appearing.
 You teased me until almost the end.

 Which word ?
 I avoided calling them DMUs (Diesel Multiple Unit), out of deference to those who state that they are not REALLY DMUs despite being powered by underfloor engines.